Swelling after lens replacement. Rehabilitation after cataract removal

 • displacement (decentration, dislocation) of the artificial lens,

-Inflammatory reaction is the response of the eye to surgical trauma.
-In all cases, the prevention of this complication begins at the final stages of the operation with the introduction of steroid drugs and broad-spectrum antibiotics under the conjunctiva.
+The inflammatory reaction is the eye's response to surgical trauma.
+In all cases, prevention of this complication begins at the final stages of the operation with the administration of steroid drugs and broad-spectrum antibiotics under the conjunctiva.

-With an uncomplicated course of the postoperative period against the background of anti-inflammatory therapy, the symptoms of the response to surgical intervention disappear after 2-3 days: the transparency of the cornea and the function of the iris are completely restored, and ophthalmoscopy becomes possible (the picture of the fundus becomes clear).
+In case of an uncomplicated course of the postoperative period against the background of anti-inflammatory therapy, the symptoms of the response to surgical intervention disappear after 2-3 days: the transparency of the cornea and the function of the iris are completely restored, and ophthalmoscopy becomes possible (the fundus picture becomes clear).

-The rise in intraocular pressure in the early postoperative period may be due to several reasons: "clogging" of the drainage system with viscoelastics (special viscous preparations used at all stages of the operation to protect the intraocular structures, primarily the cornea) when they are not completely washed out of the eye; products of an inflammatory reaction or particles of the lens substance; development of pupillary block.
+An increase in intraocular pressure in the early postoperative period may be associated with several reasons: “clogging” of the drainage system with viscoelastics (special viscous preparations used at all stages of the operation to protect intraocular structures, primarily the cornea) when they are not completely washed out of the eye; products of the inflammatory reaction or particles of the lens substance; development of pupillary block.

-With an increase in intraocular pressure, drops are prescribed, the treatment of which is usually effective.
-In rare cases, an additional operation is required - a puncture (puncture) of the anterior chamber and its washing.
+When intraocular pressure rises, drops are prescribed, treatment with which is usually effective.
+In rare cases, an additional operation is required - puncture (puncture) of the anterior chamber and its rinsing.

-With a slight displacement (decentration) of the lens, patients complain of rapid fatigue after visual exertion, double vision often appears when looking into the distance, and there may be complaints of discomfort in the eye.
-Complaints are usually not permanent and disappear after rest.
-With a significant displacement of the IOL (0.7-1 mm), patients feel constant visual discomfort, there is doubling, mainly when looking into the distance.
-The sparing mode of visual work does not give effect.
-With the development of such complaints, repeated surgical intervention is required. consisting in correcting the position of the IOL.
+With a slight displacement (decentration) of the lens, patients complain of rapid fatigue after visual stress, double vision often appears when looking into the distance, and there may be complaints of unpleasant sensations in the eye.
+Complaints, as a rule, are not constant and disappear after rest.
+With a significant displacement of the IOL (0.7-1 mm), patients feel constant visual discomfort; there is double vision, mainly when looking into the distance.
+The gentle mode of visual work does not produce any effect.
+If such complaints develop, repeated surgery is required. consisting in correcting the position of the IOL.

-Lens dislocation is the complete displacement of the IOL either posteriorly, into the vitreous cavity, or anteriorly, into the anterior chamber.
+Lens dislocation is a complete displacement of the IOL either posteriorly, into the vitreous cavity, or anteriorly, into the anterior chamber.
 Severe complication.
-Treatment consists of a vitrectomy operation. lifting the lens from the fundus and re-fixing it.
-When the lens is displaced anteriorly, the manipulation is simpler - re-insertion of the IOL into the posterior chamber with its possible suture fixation.
+Treatment consists of vitrectomy surgery. lifting the lens from the fundus and re-fixing it.
+When the lens is displaced anteriorly, the manipulation is simpler - reinserting the IOL into the posterior chamber with possible suture fixation.

-Retinal disinsertion.
+Retinal detachment.
 Predisposing factors: myopia, complications during surgery, eye injury in the postoperative period.
-Treatment is most often surgical (scleral sealing operation with a silicone sponge or vitrectomy).
-With a local (small area) detachment, it is possible to conduct a delimiting laser coagulation of a retinal tear.
+Treatment is most often surgical (sealing the sclera with a silicone sponge or vitrectomy).
+In case of local (small in area) detachment, it is possible to carry out delimiting laser coagulation of the retinal tear.

 Late postoperative complications:

 Secondary cataract.
-The capsular bag contains an artificial lens.
-Numerous Elschnig balls on the posterior capsule.
+The capsular bag contains the artificial lens.
+There are numerous Elschnig balls on the posterior capsule.

-"Window" in the posterior lens capsule after YAG laser capsulotomy
+“Window” in the posterior capsule of the lens after YAG laser capsulotomy

-• swelling of the central region of the retina (Irwin-Gass syndrome),
+• swelling of the central region of the retina (Irvine-Gass syndrome),

 • secondary cataract.

-Edema of the macular area of the retina is one of the complications in interventions on the anterior segment of the eye.
+Swelling of the macular region of the retina is one of the complications during interventions on the anterior segment of the eye.
 The incidence of macular edema after phacoemulsification is significantly lower than after traditional extracapsular cataract extraction.
-Most often, this complication occurs within 4 to 12 weeks after surgery.
+Most often, this complication occurs between 4 and 12 weeks after surgery.

-The risk of developing macular edema increases with a past eye injury. as well as in patients with glaucoma, diabetes mellitus, inflammation of the choroid, etc.
+The risk of developing macular edema increases with a history of eye trauma. as well as in patients with glaucoma, diabetes mellitus, inflammation of the choroid, etc.

 Secondary cataract is a fairly common late complication of cataract surgery.
-The reason for the formation of a secondary cataract is as follows: the cells of the lens epithelium that were not removed during the operation are converted into lens fibers (as it happens during the growth of the lens).
-However, these fibers are functionally and structurally defective, irregular in shape, not transparent (the so-called Adamyuk-Elschnig ball cells).
-When they migrate from the growth zone (the equator region) to the central optical zone, an opacity is formed, a film that reduces (sometimes very significantly) visual acuity.
+The reason for the formation of secondary cataracts is as follows: the cells of the lens epithelium that were not removed during the operation are converted into lens fibers (as happens during the growth of the lens).
+However, these fibers are functionally and structurally defective, irregular in shape, and not transparent (the so-called Adamyuk-Elschnig ball cells).
+When they migrate from the growth zone (equator region) to the central optical zone, a clouding is formed, a film that reduces (sometimes quite significantly) visual acuity.
 In addition, a decrease in visual acuity may be due to the natural process of fibrosis of the lens capsule. occurring some time after the operation.

-To prevent the formation of secondary cataracts, special techniques are used: “polishing” the lens capsule in order to remove cells as completely as possible, the choice of IOLs of special designs, and much more.
+To prevent the formation of secondary cataracts, special techniques are used: “polishing” the lens capsule in order to remove cells as completely as possible, choosing IOLs of special designs, and much more.

-Secondary cataract can form within a few months to several years after surgery.
-Treatment consists of a posterior capsulotomy - creating an opening in the posterior lens capsule.
-Carrying out this manipulation frees the central optical zone from opacities. allows light rays to freely enter the eye. significantly improves visual acuity.
+Secondary cataracts can form from several months to several years after surgery.
+Treatment involves performing a posterior capsulotomy—creating an opening in the posterior capsule of the lens.
+Carrying out this manipulation frees the central optical zone from opacities. allows light rays to freely penetrate into the eye. significantly improves visual acuity.

-Capsulotomy can be performed by mechanically removing the film with a surgical instrument. or with a laser.
-The latter method is preferable, since it is not accompanied by the introduction of an instrument into the eye.
+Capsulotomy can be performed by mechanically removing the film with a surgical instrument. or using a laser.
+The latter method is preferable because it does not involve inserting an instrument into the eye.

-However, the laser method for the treatment of secondary cataracts (YAG laser capsulotomy) also has a number of disadvantages, the key of which is the possibility of damage to the optical part of the artificial lens by laser radiation.
+However, the laser method for treating secondary cataracts (YAG laser capsulotomy) also has a number of disadvantages, the key of which is the possibility of laser radiation damaging the optical part of the artificial lens.
 In addition, there are a number of clear contraindications to the laser procedure.

-Like surgery. and laser capsulotomy - manipulation. performed on an outpatient basis.
-Removal of a secondary cataract is a procedure that allows a patient to restore high visual acuity in a few minutes, provided that the neuro-receptor apparatus of the retina and optic nerve is preserved.
+Like a surgical one. and laser capsulotomy is manipulation. carried out on an outpatient basis.
+Removal of secondary cataracts is a procedure that allows the patient to return high visual acuity in a few minutes, provided that the neuro-receptive apparatus of the retina and optic nerve are preserved.

 Cataract surgery is the only treatment option for cataracts